Weapon X: Ultimate Marvel

-When the remaining members pursued Guy Desjardins to Calgary, Saint Elmo grabbed Guy Desjardins and carried him into the air only for Weapon X to knock him out and cause Saint Elmo to get impaled upon a church's cross.
-Logan set out to hunt down Weapon X and discovered their ties with Department H. When Snowbird and Dr. James Hudson (wearing the Groundhog armor) were killed, Logan confronted Desjardins.
-After removing Desjardin's helmet, Logan managed to kill Desjardins.
-Government soldiers arrived to arrest Logan for the theft of government records.
-After Logan dove into the river to escape the soldiers, they thought he was dead when they found some of his blood.
-Days later, a news report that was all over the news had exposed the existence of the Weapon X Project and their involvement in Desjardins' attack upon people as well as Department H's role in the creation of The Flight.
-Watching television, Logan recovered from his wounds and found inner peace after avenging Thomas.
+Ultimate Universe

+During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
+There was an unidentified Weapon X specimen whose adamantium-laced skeleton is on display in a Damage Control facility.It is later established that the research project was interrupted during its testing stage, with "Weapon Alpha" being a failed procedure.
+It is implied that Alpha is the aforementioned skeleton.

+The Eurasian Republic ruled by the Rasputin family (consisting of Colossus, Magik, and Omega Red) eventually creates a variation of the Weapon X Program called Directorate X.

 Wolverine: The End

-In a possible future, Wolverine attempts to hunt down the people involved in Weapon X, and discovers not only that they have been dead and gone for many decades, but also what may have been the very first subject of the project: his elder brother John Howlett, who he had been told died when he (Wolverine) was still just a baby.
+In a possible future of Wolverine: The End, Wolverine attempts to hunt down the people involved in Weapon X, and discovers not only that they have been dead and gone for many decades, but also what may have been the very first subject of the project: his elder brother John Howlett, who he had been told died when he (Wolverine) was still just a baby.
 In addition to having bone claws, enhanced senses and a healing factor, the elder Howlett appeared to have some kind of ethereal form which allowed him to phase through things and somehow conduct energy blasts.
 John Howlett claimed that he was driven mad at first by his parents' seeming abandonment of him when his powers first manifested.
 Had he been in his insane state of mind when he first encountered Wolverine, he claims he would likely have attempted to kill him.

+X-Men Noir

+Set in Marvel Noir, this Weapon X is a 1940s German based government agency led by the "Red Rose"/Jiamine Szardos/Amanda Sefton, a former circus artist.
+She that employs agents like Andreas Strucker/Fenris and boyfriend "the Demon".
+However the spy Calvin Rankin revealed that Weapon X is named after him as Berlin seeks to replicate his skills in warfare.